Richard Dawkins' 8-buttoned Creation Machine

 – planetary orbits would be too unstable for life

-– gravitational effects would destabilize the sun's orbit
+– if too close, gravitational effects would destabilize the sun's orbit

 Density of galactic cluster